-Presentation of the new Master in Big Data Analytics at the 2nd edition of “Data Driven Innovation in the Industry 4.0”
+Presentation of the new Master executive in Big Data Analytics at the 2nd edition of “Data Driven Innovation in the Industry 4.0”

 “The big data cancel the distance between University and labor market: Real prospects for a “value” working present”.